marcoshernandezisovalent/cilium-dc-design/docs/aci/advanced_design.md

   Be aware of the specific guidelines and limitations associated with DHCP Relay policies configured on L3Outs.
 Refer to the official Cisco documentation, such as: [DHCP Limitations](https://www.cisco.com/c/en/us/td/docs/dcn/aci/apic/6x/basic-configuration/cisco-apic-basic-configuration-guide-61x/provisioning-core-aci-fabric-services-61x.html#guidelines-and-limitations-for-a-dhcp-relay-policy).

 * Supports heterogeneous node types: The cluster can comprise a mix of bare-metal servers and virtual machines running on various hypervisors, provided network connectivity is established.
-* Offers routing simplicity: The default gateway for the nodes is typically the ACI Floating SVI IP address associated with the main L3Out.
+* Offers routing simplicity: The default gateway for the nodes is the ACI Floating SVI IP address associated with the L3Out.
 * Eliminates the need to advertise the Kubernetes Pod CIDR block into ACI.
 * Leverages BGP-based ECMP for external Kubernetes service load balancing, potentially enhanced with resilient hashing techniques (like Maglev, implemented by Cilium).
 * Achieves near-optimal traffic flows for external services through [Direct Server Return (DSR)](/cilium-dc-design/docs/fabric_agnostic_features/#direct-server-return).